NYIT College of Osteopathic Medicine Faculty Handbook

 - Treat each body donor with the utmost respect and reverence.

-- Refrain from discriminating against or discriminatory harassment of other faculty colleagues, staff, students and patients due to their race, color, ethnicity, sex, gender, marital status, sexual orientation, gender identity, national or ethnic origin, age, disability, political views, creed or religion, or veteran status or any other protected classification.
+- Refrain from discriminating against or discriminatory harassment of other faculty colleagues, staff, students and patients due to their race, color, ethnicity, sex, gender, marital status, sexual orientation, gender identity or expression, national or ethnic origin, age, disability, political views, creed or religion, or veteran status or any other protected classification.

 - Treat other faculty, students, staff, patients and their family members with respect and dignity both in their presence and in discussions with other individuals.